• Skip to primary navigation

 Bowl of homemade muesli with milk.

-How to Serve it?
+How to Eat Muesli

-Muesli can be enjoyed in a variety of ways.
+Toasted muesli can be enjoyed in a variety of ways.
 You can vary your bowl of muesli by adding a handful of fresh berries or other fresh fruit.

 Whichever way you decide to eat it, muesli is a nutritious breakfast that will fill you up.